Facing a Voluntary Manslaughter Sentence of Charge?

 A voluntary homicide defense attorney in Philadelphia, PA, can represent you from the start of your case to the end.
-Our legal team strives to put our clients’ minds at ease by ensuring the legal system treats them fairly and fairly.
+Our legal team strives to put our clients’ minds at ease by ensuring the legal system treats them fairly.
 Do not hesitate to contact a criminal defense lawyer in Philadelphia, Pennsylvania.

 What Is Voluntary Manslaughter?

+Voluntary manslaughter is still classified as a first-degree felony in Pennsylvania, meaning the consequences are severe.
 Voluntary manslaughter differs from other types of murder charges.
 Per 18 Pa.
 C.S.A § 2503, an individual may face voluntary manslaughter charges if they:

 - Were provoked by the victim and reacted with intense passion (for example, if the victim made provocative gestures or statements).